ashleighctucker/ashleighctucker/README.md

 # 👋 Hi, I’m Ash! _(she/they)_
-* 🌱 I’m a full-stack JS/Python developer.
+ 🌱 I’m a full-stack JS/Python developer.
-* 📫 How to reach me ... plants.n.programming@gmail.com

 ### Connect with me